sinonjs/sinon/docs/_includes/docs/contribute.md

 ### Contribute

-We really appreciate suggestions to improve the documentation so Sinon.JS can be easy to work with.
+We really appreciate suggestions to improve the documentation so Sinon.JS can be easier to work with.
 Get in touch!